Full course description

 - Objective 1: Define the key components and terminologies in operating systems

 - Objective 2: Distinguish between threads and processes

 - Objective 3: Explain the mechanisms used in different OS components such as context switching, CPU scheduling, memory management and input output

 - Objective 4: Analyze the efficiency and execution times of algorithms related to CPU scheduling, memory management, process synchronization, and deadlock handling

 The course syllabus is available here.

-Who this course is designed for:
+Who this short review course and deficiency exam is designed for:

 What you'll receive:

-If you are planning to apply for the Master of Computer Science program, please upload the certificate of completion in the prerequisite section or the application.
+If you are planning to apply for the Master of Computer Science program, please upload the certificate of completion in the prerequisite section on the application.
 If you are currently enrolled in the Masters in Computer Science program, you will need to submit the Deficiency waiver form and upload your certificate here: https://forms.gle/AW11qXka1QVwaPoMA